Divo, Ivory Coast

 Divo is a city in southern Ivory Coast.
 It is a sub-prefecture of and the seat of Divo Department.
 It is also the seat of Lôh-Djiboua Region in Gôh-Djiboua District and a commune.
 In the 2014 census, the city had a population of 105,397, making Divo the ninth-most populous city in the country.

 The city is served by Divo Airport.

 History

 Divo was the seat of the Sud-Bandama region from 1997 to 2011.

+Villages

+The 34 villages of the sub-prefecture of Nébo and their population in 2014 are: